Dear Home-Ec 101,

 New reader of your blog

-I had a hard time finding Borax too, until I knew where to look.
-The original plan for this post was, I was going to zip all over town and take pics at WalMart, Target, KMart and a couple of grocery stores of Borax and washing soda for you.
-The problem with that plan was, my 13 year old failed to mention that 1. the band concert was tonight and 2. he had outgrown all his black dress pants and therefore we needed to buy a new pair.
-So, we got a picture of Borax at KMart, since that’s the closest place to my house that sold both black dress pants and Borax.
+I had a hard time finding Borax too until I knew where to look.
+The original plan for this post was I was going to zip all over town and take pics at Walmart, Target, KMart and a couple of grocery stores of Borax and washing soda for you.
+The problem with that plan was, that my 13-year-old failed to mention that 1. the band concert was tonight and 2. he had outgrown all his black dress pants, and therefore we needed to buy a new pair.
+So, we got a picture of Borax at KMart since that’s the closest place to my house that sold both black dress pants and Borax.

 Borax and washing soda both are found in the laundry aisle at most major discount stores and grocery stores.
 Washing soda is harder to find as is evidenced by my picture: